imayushthakur/PodSnap/README.md

 💡 Let's collaborate!
-Reach out via email or LinkedIn to discuss how I can help bring your ideas to life.
+Reach out via email to discuss how I can help bring your ideas to life.

 📬 Contact Me